emmanuelatikese/emmanuelatikese/README.md

 # 💫 About Me:

-About Me<br>I am a graduate of the ALX Africa Software Engineering program, with a strong foundation in software development and problem-solving.
-I am currently expanding my skills by learning Golang, and I am passionate about building efficient, scalable, and maintainable software solutions.<br><br>Skills<br>Programming Languages<br>Python<br>JavaScript<br>C<br>Golang (currently learning)<br>C# (basic knowledge)<br>Frameworks & Libraries<br>Node.js<br>React<br>React Native<br>Projects & Experience<br>I have worked on a variety of web development, mobile application development, and command-line interface (CLI) projects.
-My experience ranges from building full-stack web applications to developing mobile apps using React Native, with a focus on creating responsive and user-friendly interfaces.
+I am an enthusiastic software engineer and a graduate of the ALX Africa Software Engineering program.
+My journey through software development has been driven by a passion for creating impactful and innovative solutions.
+Currently, I am diving deeper into Golang, broadening my expertise and exploring new challenges in backend development.

+As a developer, I enjoy tackling complex problems and delivering meaningful results.
+I believe in continuous learning, and I’m always eager to explore new technologies that can make a difference.
+My work spans various projects, from building web applications to crafting mobile experiences, and I strive to bring creativity and efficiency to everything I do.

+I look forward to opportunities to collaborate, contribute to open-source projects, and work on ideas that push boundaries.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/emmanuel-atikese-614407214/)